Analyzing and fixing the issues

 )

-We mark Margin Currency as fixed for both issues.
+You can now mark Margin Currency as fixed for all the issues.

-The example shows how to transform a division within IFERROR in a DIVIDE function.
+The provided example shows how to transform a division within IFERROR in a DIVIDE function.

 Here is the code of the initial Margin Currency % measure: